Explore with our guide the history of Protestantism

 In the early 15th century, Europe shook in fear of an incredible fightig force - the Hussites, followers of the reformist clerc, Jan Hus.

 Born to poor parents in a small Bohemian town Husinec, Jan Hus became one of the most important religious thinkers of his day.
 His objections to the Catholic Church´s corrupt practices, opulent style and wealth were shared by many Czechs - nobles and peasants alike.
 His reformist preaching in Prague´s Betlehem Chapel earned him a huge following, noticed by the Roman Papacy, and Hus was excommunicated.
 In 1412 Wenceslas IV, brother of the Emperor Sigismund, asked hím to leave Prague.
-In October, 1414, Hus decided to defend his teaching at Council of Constance.
-Even though he had the Emperor´s safe conduct, he was put in prison.
-The follwoing year he was declared a heretic and burned at the stake.

 After suffering death at the hands of the Church on 6 July 1415, Jan Hus became a revered martyr of the Czechs.